DanielBMarkham/Info-Ops3/manuscript/chapter04.md

 # Learning Exists in Two Incompatible Types

 ## Deductive/Inductive
+context-free
+content-dependent
+coming up with concrete atoms and relationships and leaving the application to somebody else naturally maximizes mental work the same set of inputs has a clearly defined, static, and testable reproducible set of outputs

 ## Abductive/Inductive
+context-dependent
+content-free
+coming up with generalized abstract guesses and applying them everywhere naturally minimalizes mental work the same set of inputs has a loosely defined, dynamic, quasi-testable variation in outputs

 # Feedback Loops exist in levels
 Boyd's management model